Bulleit Bourbon Bacon Jam.

 - While the bacon is cooking in the oven, you’ll want to cut the tops and tips off of the green onions.
 You primarily want the fleshy white bulb and about 1/4 of the green stems for this recipe.
 Save those top sections of green onion…I have another recipe to share and we won’t waste those!
 Roughly cut the green onion into rings.
 Toss them into a large pot.

 - Dice your sweet onion and mince your garlic.
-I ran my garlic through the Pampered Chef garlic press and dropped the garlic directly into the pot.
+I ran my garlic through my handy garlic press and dropped the garlic directly into the pot.
 This allows you to handle the garlic less so your hands don’t stink.

 - Pull the bacon out of the oven.
 Add a teaspoon or two to the pot with the onions and garlic.
 Saute the onions and garlic for just a moment or two.
 Don’t burn the garlic!